Feel the Power of Workplace Mediation

 - Mediation offers a quick turnaround and reduces the likelihood of employees making an external complaint or taking legal action

-Intake and Assessment – Mediator meets privately with the referee to determine whether the matter is appropriate for mediation.
+Intake and Assessment session – Mediator meets privately with the referee (usually a manager from the company) to determine whether the matter is appropriate for mediation.

 A mutually acceptable solution may be identified and agreement reached.